History and Tradition

 Nature and the Environment

-The Fuensanta hermitage is located in a natural setting of great beauty, surrounded by mountains and vegetation.
-This setting adds a special element to the festivities, as the religious acts and processions take place in a landscape that invites reflection and contemplation.
+The Fuensanta hermitage is situated in a stunning natural setting, surrounded by mountains and lush vegetation.
+This location adds a special element to the festivities, as the religious ceremonies and processions take place in a landscape that invites reflection and contemplation.

 Conclusion